Bulgarian Women's League

-The Bulgarian women's league (in Bulgarian: Българска женска лига) is Bulgarian's top level league of women's football in Bulgaria.
+The Bulgarian Women's League (Българска женска лига) is the top level league of women's football in Bulgaria.

 It features twelve teams that play a double round robin to decide the champion, which qualifies for a spot in the UEFA Women's Champions League.
 Because of the few teams in the country the league has no relegation to a second league.

 History

 Pre-women football

 In the 1920s, the young operetta and opera singer Mimi Balkanska became the first Bulgarian woman seriously involved in football in Bulgaria.
 She trained with Slavia Sofia, participated in matches as a goalkeeper of the singers against the artists, formed a team, even was a side referee at a charity match.

 The first demonstration women's football match in Bulgaria was played in Ruse in 1967.
 Again, the first women's football team in the country was officially formed there in 1980, and a year later the first inter-city football match between women's teams was played in Ruse.

 Thus, the beginning of women's football in Bulgaria was officially set in the early 1980s.
 This happened about 100 years after the first match between women in England, which is also the modern homeland of women's football.